byarahmadi/zama/README.md

 - An LLVM pass **EmitCodePass.cpp**
 - A simulator **sym.cpp**

 lp.cpp contaions a lexer for tokenizing the language input and a recursive decent parser for parsing and generating the AST.
-It also generates the LLVM IR code (IR.bc) from the generated AST.
+It also generates the LLVM IR code (**IR.bc**) from the generated AST.
 The recursive decent parser is a modification of Kaleidoscope language parser :https://releases.llvm.org/6.0.0/docs/tutorial/LangImpl02.html

 The llvm pass (EmitCodePass.cpp) is resposible for lowering and transofrming LLVM IR to the nand machine code.
-It generates an output file contatining machine code as well as a file called loads containig the variables in the program
+It generates an **output** file contatining machine code as well as a file called
+**loads** containig the variables in the program

 The simulator executes the generated machine code.
-If there are variables in the program, it asks the user to fill the from standard input.
+If there are variables in the program, it asks the user for values from the standard input.